Nozbe/NoOffice.org/_book/security.md

 It's time to stop using passwords you can remember for all of your services.
 No more *Test1234* or *Mike1979* or anything like that.
 Yes, these passwords comply with the usual rule of minimum 8 characters, a mix of lowercase and uppercase letters with numbers.
 But they're not secure.
 They're easy to guess.

-We use a Password vault app[^2] that everyone on our has to use.
+We use a Password vault app[^2] that everyone on our team must use.
 This app needs to work on all devices we use for work.
 For each service our team members need to generate a unique and long password (minimum 12 characters, preferably 20).
 We've got several vaults configured:

 * Private vault - for everyone's own private passwords - our company has no access to it
 * Shared vault - shared with all team members